 Feeling Right at Home

-Although building a distillery from scratch is a slow and expensive process, Scott, Keith and the rest of their team have made great strides.
+Although building a brand from scratch is a slow and expensive process, Scott, Keith and the rest of their team have made great strides.
 They continue to increase local production capabilities in Templeton and maintain a strong presence in the community.

-As the largest employer in Templeton, they have invested more than $1 million in the local economy to date and have hosted more than 25,000 visitors at the distillery since opening to the public.
+As the largest employer in Templeton, they have invested more than $1 million in the local economy to date and have hosted more than 25,000 visitors at the facility since opening to the public.

 Each year, they partner with the Templeton Community Betterment Association to put on a local summer music festival called Rock & Rye.